andrew henderson menu

 Finance

-The threat of double taxation – being taxed twice on income earned outside the US – isn’t a new thing.
 It dates back to 1918 when Congress recognised the problem and introduced the Foreign Tax Credit (FTC).

 Alongside coverage of that issue, in a bid to offer some hope to US expats abroad, we’ve also covered Foreign Earned Income Exclusion (FEIE) as a means of reducing your tax bill.

-While FEIE allows qualifying individuals to exclude a certain amount of their foreign income, another option expats may qualify for to alleviate the pressure of the US’s citizenship-based tax system is the aforementioned, Foreign Tax Credit.
+While FEIE allows qualifying individuals to exclude a certain amount of their foreign income, the Foreign Tax Credit is another option expats may qualify for to alleviate the pressure of the US’s citizenship-based tax system.

-How the Foreign Tax Credit Works
+How Does the US Foreign Tax Credit Work?

-So, let’s say you’re a US citizen living in London and paying taxes to His Majesty’s Revenue & Customs (HMRC).
-Every dollar you pay would qualify for our Foreign Tax Credit, lowering the amount owed in the US.
 However, because you would pay more taxes in the UK than in the US, you can build up tax credits that can be carried forward for up to 10 years.

 Using the FTC, US taxpayers can subtract a portion of the foreign taxes paid from their US tax bill.
-If they don’t use the full amount available, the unused portion can be carried forward or back.
-FTC can be carried over and applied to the previous year or up to ten years after it was first claimed.
+The unused portion can be carried forward or back if they don’t use the full amount available.

 In our example, the tax treaty means dual residents will not pay taxes in excess of the highest rate between the US and the UK.
 Where UK top tax rates exceed those in the US, liabilities are frequently reduced to nil in the US.

-However, under tax treaty and Foreign Tax Credit rules, many countries worldwide allow you to pay nothing to the US – but only because you are paying the equivalent or higher amount where you are a tax resident.
+However, under tax treaty and Foreign Tax Credit rules, many countries allow you to pay nothing to the US – but only because you are paying the equivalent or higher amount where you are a tax resident.

-Because it is based on the income you receive, the credit can only be claimed on taxes you officially pay to a government.
-In general, foreign taxes on wages, dividends, royalties, and interest qualify for the tax credit.
-The tax must be an income tax so property taxes won’t qualify.
+In general, foreign taxes on wages, dividends, royalties and interest qualify for the tax credit.
+The tax must be an income tax, so property taxes won’t qualify.

-You cannot claim a tax credit for income excluded under FEIE and, similarly, if you’ve used FEIE, you can’t also use the Foreign Tax Credit on that same income.
 However, if you’re a high earner and have an excess of income above the FEIE exclusion, you can then use the Foreign Tax Credit on the amount over the FEIE limit that’s already been excluded.

 That’s why the FTC works better for those choosing to live in higher-tax countries, like Germany, France, Switzerland and the UK, where tax treaties and credits do much more to help reduce their tax bills than the Foreign Earned Income Exclusion.